-Whilst in Baltimore recently I saw bats in the trees.
-I wanted to find out what species of bats live in Maryland so did some research.
+While in Baltimore recently, I saw bats in the trees.
+I wanted to find out what species of bats live in Maryland, so I did some research.

-There are ten species of bats that live in Maryland.
-These include the big brown bat, Eastern red bat, Eastern small-footed bat, evening bat, hoary bat, Indiana bat, little brown bat, Northern long-eared bat and the tri-colored bat.
+Ten species of bats live in Maryland.
+These include the big brown bat, Eastern red bat, Eastern small-footed bat, evening bat, hoary bat, Indiana bat, little brown bat, northern long-eared bat, and the tri-colored bat.

-If you want to know more about which bats live in Maryland then I have put some information together below which you may find useful.
+If you want to know more about which bats live in Maryland, I have put some information below that you may find helpful.

 Which Species Of Bats Live In Maryland?

-There are ten species of bats in Maryland and these can be broken down into two categories of tree bats and cave bats.
+There are ten species of bats in Maryland, which can be broken down into two categories: tree bats and cave bats.

-Tree bats will migrate to hotter climates in the winter or will find warmer places to stay in Maryland such as under bark, leaf litter or in trees.
+Tree bats will migrate to hotter climates in the winter or find warmer places to stay in Maryland, such as under bark, leaf litter, or trees.
 There are four species of tree bat living in Maryland.
-These are the Eastern red bat, evening bat, hoary bat and the silver-haired bat.
+These are the Eastern red, evening, hoary, and silver-haired bats.

 Cave bats will hibernate either in tunnels or caves.
 There are six species of cave bats in Maryland.
-These are the big brown bat, Eastern small-footed bat, Indiana bat, little brown bat, Northern long-eared bat and the tai-colored bat.
+These are the big brown bat, Eastern small-footed bat, Indiana bat, little brown bat, northern long-eared bat, and the tri-colored bat.

-All species of bats found in Maryland are Microchiroptera, also known as microbats.
+All wild bats found in Maryland are Microchiroptera, also known as microbats.
 They feed on insects such as moths and mosquitos.
-Without bats it is estimated that there would be over $3 billion dollars in pest control required.
+Without bats, it is estimated that over 3 billion dollars in pest control would be required.

 Big Brown Bat

-They live in all types of habitats, with a lifespan ranging from 18 to 20 years.
+They live in all types of habitats, ranging from 18 to 20 years.
 This animal carries a lot of diseases, including rabies and parasites such as tapeworms and fleas.

 Eastern Red Bat

-The Eastern red bat is found across North America, and is a species of microbat.
-They measure 109 mm (4.3 in) with a weight of just 7 to 13 .
+The Eastern red bat is found across North America and is a microbat species.
+They measure 109 mm (4.3 in) with a weight of just 7 to 13.

 They have long pointed wings with short ears and a long tail.

 Eastern red bats are very maneuverable and can fly quickly with speeds up to 50 km p/h.
-They do not hibernate, chosing to stay in the same regions all year.
-They enter a state of torpor in hollow trees or leaf little to shelter.
+They do not hibernate, staying in the same regions all year.
+They enter a state of torpor in hollow trees or leaf litter to shelter.

 They are prioritized as least concern by the IUCN.
-Eastern red bats can be seen in early evening either around edges of forests and woods or flying around street lights.
+Eastern red bats can be seen in the early evening either around the edges of forests and woods or flying around street lights.